kartikynwa/dotty2hotty/README.md

 Also, all the scripts that I saw were so dry.
 Eugh!
 Fucking programmers man.

-If you have found yourself here in this untraversed corner of git repos looking for answers, I hope you can find some here so you can be less like yourself and more like me.
+If you stumbled upon this untraversed corner of git repos looking for answers, I hope you have found something helpful that might let you be more like me and less like yourself.

 Adieu, friend.